kimsama/Unity-QuickSheet/README.md

 * No need to write any single line of code.
 * It can retrieve data from excel file. (both of xls and xlsx format are supported.)
 * It can retrieve data from google spreadsheet.
-* No need to parse any retrieved data, it automatically serializes retrieved data to Unity3D's ScriptableObject and so it is fast than XML format.
+* No need to write a parser to retrieve data, it automatically serializes retrieved data into Unity3D's ScriptableObject, the binary format and so it is fast than to use XML which is usually ASCII format.

-Say again, you don't need to write even single line of code.
+Say again, you don't need to write even single line of code!

 Getting Started
 ---------------